demisto/content/Packs/CommonScripts/Scripts/ConvertFile/README.md

 ### Operation not permitted

-If you get an error like:
+If you get an error such as:
 <pre>cannot access 'soffice': Operation not permitted</pre>

 Or: